Published on

 Family office technology implementations frequently fail due to:

-Inadequate project management capabilities
+- Inadequate project management capabilities

-Underestimated resource requirements
+- Underestimated resource requirements

-Insufficient vendor support during transition
+- Insufficient vendor support during transition

-Poor change management processes
+- Poor change management processes

-Unrealistic timelines are causing rushed deployments
+- Unrealistic timelines causing rushed deployments

-Lack of clear success metrics and accountability
+- Lack of clear success metrics and accountability

 The Adoption Problem